gottacatchenall/thesis_proposal/README.md

-The initial success of ODE models can be traced back to the larger program of ontological reductionism, which became the de facto apporoach model physical sciences after its early success in physics, which, and by the time ecology was becoming a quantitative science (sometime in the 20th century, depending on who you ask), became the foundation for early quantitative models in ecology.
+The initial success of ODE models can be traced back to the larger program of ontological reductionism, which became the de facto apporoach model physical sciences after its early success in physics, which, by the time ecology was becoming a quantitative science (sometime in the 20th century, depending on who you ask), became the foundation for early quantitative models in ecology.